tenforce/docker-westtoer-tdt/README.md

 The MySQL connection must be correctly configured in `/path/to/datatank/application/app/config/database.php`.
 The user and database must already be created.

+The SPARQL endpoint must be correctly configured in `/path/to/datatank/application/public/snorql/sparql.php`

-The cronjobs folder must also contain `crons.conf` which will be installed as crontab file.
+The cronjobs folder must contain `crons.conf` which will be installed as crontab file.

+The feeds folder must contain an `.htpasswd` file.

 ## Executing Laravel CLI tasks
 Enter The Datatank docker, go to The Datatank application folder and run the task (e.g. migrations)